-Surgical excision of gynaecomastia is done under general anaesthetic (with you asleep).
-The extent of the breast tissue is marked out on your skin with a pen, and then a small incision is made around the bottom half of the areola and through this hole, the entire breast plate is cut out.
+Surgical excision of gynecomastia is done under general anaesthetic (with you asleep).
+The extent of the breast tissue is marked out on your skin with a pen, and then a small incision is made around the bottom half of the areola and through this hole, the entire breastplate is cut out.
 A small drain is inserted into the resulting space which emerges from the skin close to the armpit.
 The incision is closed with buried dissolvable stitches and surgical tapes applied.
-Finally the skin is taped into position to encourage it to shrink up and stick, and to prevent any fluid from accumulating in the spaces where the fat has been removed.
+Finally, the skin is taped into position to encourage it to shrink up and stick and to prevent any fluid from accumulating in the spaces where the fat has been removed.
 A tight elasticated pressure garment is then put on over the surgical tapes to add further compression.

 What are the limitations of the procedure?

 Occasionally the breast may be very large and the skin may not fully retract to take up the slack.
 In this case, this excess skin may have to be surgically removed which may result in unsightly scarring.

 Surgical excision of a gynaecomastia takes 1 hour.